Build Agents with Weaver

 Fixing with AI

-- Input/output previews
+- See input/output previews

-- A "Fix with AI" button
+- Use “Fix with AI” to auto-correct components

 Cmd/Ctrl + click